-From September 2013, the DfE states that Headteachers are not to grant any leave of absence during term time.
+The DfE states that Headteachers are not to grant any leave of absence during term time.
 In exceptional circumstances only, parents may seek permission from the Headmaster.
 This must be done well in advance of the proposed date, by written letter.